 All tours and gratuities on a Bordeaux river cruise with Scenic are included, and even electric-assisted bicycles are available at no cost.
 If you like fine wine, this region of France is ideal for touring.
-The Bordeaux region, with 10,000 wine producing chateaux, includes famous names like Médoc, Saint-Émilion, Graves, Pomerol, Entre-Deux-Mers and, for superb sweet wines, Sauternes.
+The Bordeaux region, one of the best places to visit in France, with 10,000 wine producing chateaux, includes famous names like Médoc, Saint-Émilion, Graves, Pomerol, Entre-Deux-Mers and, for superb sweet wines, Sauternes.
 Its 120,000 hectares of vineyards produce over 800 million bottles of wine annually, accounting for a quarter of total French production.

 All meals on the Scenic Diamond were accompanied by impressive French wines (even Moet Champagne for mimosas at breakfast).
 This was the first cruise of the spring season and service was a bit chaotic the first evening, but the food and service improved as the week progressed.
 The lamb, beef, chicken, and pork dishes were wonderful, but all the fish was frozen and varied in quality.

 Salad choices and imaginative vegetables with French cheeses at the noon buffet were superb.
 The chef did bring in fresh produce at several stops.
 Scenic Diamond also has a small, specialty restaurant at the front of the ship called L’Amour.
 We enjoyed the six-course set menu with perfect wine pairings.
 The truffle honey with cheese course was especially memorable.